cloudnativedevelopment/welcome-double/README.md

 - If you terminate the execution of any of the `cnd up` commands, you will need to kill both of them, execute `cnd down`, and execute `cnd up` again in one of the folders (or on both of them)

-- Before executing the second `cnd up` command, you need to wait for the first one to finish.
+- Wait for `cnd up` commands to finish before executing a new `cnd up` command in a different container.